NBISweden/nbis-meta/README.md

 ## Overview
-A [snakemake](http://snakemake.readthedocs.io/en/stable/) workflow for paired- and/or single-end metagenomic data.
+A [snakemake](http://snakemake.readthedocs.io/en/stable/) workflow for paired- and/or single-end whole-genome shotgun metagenomic data.

 You can use this workflow for _e.g._: